darktable-org/dtdocs/content/module-reference/processing-modules/color-balance.md

 A versatile tool for adjusting the image's color balance.

 This module can be used to revert parasitic color casts or to enhance the visual atmosphere of an image using color grading, a popular technique in the cinema industry.
+For scene-referred workflow, you should consider using the improved [_color balance rgb_](./color-balance-rgb.md) module instead.

 # overview
-The _color balance_ module allows you to shift colors selectively by luminance range: shadows, mid-tones, and highlights.
-It does so using two different methods:
+The _color balance_ module allows you to shift colors selectively by luminance range (shadows, mid-tones, and highlights).
+It can do this using two different methods:

 lift, gamma, gain
-: the classic method, which allows a more separated control of shadows versus highlights.
+: The classic method, which allows a more separated control of shadows versus highlights.

 slope, offset, power
-: the new standard defined by the American Society of Cinematographers Color Decision List (ASC CDL) and more suited to scene-referred editing.
+: The new standard defined by the American Society of Cinematographers Color Decision List (ASC CDL) and more suited to scene-referred editing.

 The _master_ settings affect the whole image.
 They are not available in _lift, gamma, gain (sRGB)_ mode.
 The slider ranges are limited to usual values ([50%; 150%] for saturation, [-50%; 50%] for contrast), but higher and lower values can be defined via keyboard input after right-clicking on the corresponding slider.